Bow (watercraft): Etymology

-From Middle Dutch boech or Old Norse bógr (shoulder).
-Thus it has the same origin as the English "bough" (from the Old English bóg, or bóh (shoulder, the bough of a tree), but the nautical term is unrelated, being unknown in this sense in English before 1600.
+From Middle Dutch boech (modern spelling boeg).
+Although "bow" has the same ultimate origin as "bough" (from the Old English bóg, or bóh (shoulder, the bough of a tree), the nautical term is unrelated, being unknown in this use in English before 1600.

 Prow

-The "prow" (proue) is the forward-most part of a ship's bow above the waterline.
-The terms prow and "bow" are often used interchangeably to describe the most forward part of a ship and its surrounding parts.
+The "prow" (proue, prora) is the foremost part of a ship's bow above the waterline.
+The terms "prow" and "bow" are often used interchangeably to describe the foremost part of a ship and its surrounding parts.